mateusadada/html5-cursoemvideo/README.md

 Used during the evolution of the website:

-- Header, navigation menu, article, aside, and footer
+- Header, navigation menu, article, aside, and footer.
-- Images and videos
+- Images and videos.
-- Links to external resources
+- Links to external resources.
-- Defining the form's width and margin
+- Defining the form's width and margin.
-- Applying styling to input and textarea elements, including a sans-serif font, normal weight, and background color
+- Applying styling to input and textarea elements, including a sans-serif font, normal weight, and background color.
-- Implementing a hover effect with a changed background color for input and textarea elements
+- Implementing a hover effect with a changed background color for input and textarea elements.
-- Styling the legend element with specified color, font weight, font size, and font family
+- Styling the legend element with specified color, font weight, font size, and font family.
-- Setting the border color and margin for the fieldset element
+- Setting the border color and margin for the fieldset element.
-- Adding background images to specific fieldset elements
+- Adding background images to specific fieldset elements.

 ## 🛠️ Built with

-* [HTML5](https://en.wikipedia.org/wiki/HTML5) - The markup language for structuring content on the web
+* [HTML5](https://en.wikipedia.org/wiki/HTML5) - The markup language for structuring content on the web.
-* [CSS3](https://en.wikipedia.org/wiki/CSS) - Utilized for enhancing the visual presentation
+* [CSS3](https://en.wikipedia.org/wiki/CSS) - Utilized for enhancing the visual presentation.
-* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - The scripting language applied for adding interactivity and dynamic features
+* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - The scripting language applied for adding interactivity and dynamic features.

 ## ✒️ Author